Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 On the other hand, a pot that’s too small could constrict root growth and weaken your cactus.

-A cactus planter that extends roughly a quarter-inch from your plant’s main stem should be about right.
+A cactus planter that extends roughly a 1/2 inch to 1 inch from your plant’s main stem should be about right.

 Cactus Root Systems